kywalda/esp8266-name-badge/README.md

 * uses the esp as accesspoint with captive portal to make it easy to connect to the device
 * scrolls the text from last line/ last character to upper left to make reading comfortable (currently only 2 line displays)

 In the new version added 4 PWM-outputs to fade 4 series of LEDs in a sequence.
-They are controlled by an os-timer interupt
+They are controlled by an os-timer interrupt